kaelemc/clab-vm-images/README.md

 ## Image info

-The images are based on CentOS 9.
+The images are based on CentOS Stream 9.

-They come with Containerlab and Docker preinstalled.
+Since the images are created with bootc, the distro is immutable.

+> [!IMPORTANT]
+> Effectively this means you should use `rpm-ostree` as the package manager, instead of `dnf`

 Default credentials are: